Abludomelita obtusata: Anatomy and appearance

 Abludomelita obtusata is a small marine organism classified as an amphipod.
 It has a slender body shape and grows up to nine mm in standard length.
 The species is a brownish color, and has no rostrum.
 As a member of the Amphipoda order, Abludomelita obtusata is gonochorous and sexually dimorphic, with the females being larger than the males.
 In addition, males also have a distinct pair of second claws.
 A typical Abludomelita obtusata life span is approximately one year.

 Mating behavior

-As a member of the order Amphipoda, the males locate the female Abludomelita obtusata by using their antenna to sense the female's pheromones.
+As a member of the order Amphipoda, the males locate the female Abludomelita obtusata by using their antennae to sense the female's pheromones.
 Once the female is "ready" to be fertilized, the male Abludomelita obtusata inseminates the female via her marsupium or brood pouch.
 Then, the female fertilizes her eggs in the marsupium.
 There are no larval stages for the young, they hatch directly into juvenile stage a few days after they are fertilized and they are released into the ocean.
 They reach sexual maturity after six moults.